With 2021 now well underway post the critical COVID19 pandemic waves, most businesses are focused on growth and goals for the next year.

 2. Security & Access Control

 As more and more company data is created, it’s become especially critical that security of that “intelligence” and the processes involved in extracting and utilizing it are in place.
 Especially in regulated industries and where there are strict compliance requirements.
 These industries stand to benefit most from a digital transformation but require protections in the process.
-One layer of this is data governance, and we’ll see more of it in 2019.
-Not only to reduce risks and maintain compliance but also to bring confidence to decision makers.
-Together with IT teams and end-users, these leaders will work to build processes and trust in analytics and databases throughout 2019.
+One layer of this is data governance, and we’ll see more of it in 2021.
+Not only to reduce risks and maintain compliance but also to bring confidence to decision-makers.
+Together with IT teams and end-users, these leaders will work to build processes and trust in analytics and databases throughout 2021.

 3. Connected Cloud

 Business intelligence is also making its move to the cloud today because of the ability to access and share data quickly across the company.
-Easier accessibility to data, greater computing power, and lower costs have all made the move to cloud more appealing to business.
-In 2019, we’ll see a merging of multi-cloud, hybrid, and edge solutions to allow companies maximum flexibility and the best results.
+Easier accessibility to data, greater computing power, and lower costs have all made the move to the cloud more appealing to businesses.
+In 2021, we’ll see a merging of multi-cloud, hybrid, and edge solutions to allow companies maximum flexibility and the best results.